d6lts/google_analytics/README.txt

 =====
 In the settings page enter your Google Analytics account number.

-You can also track the username and/or user ID who visits each page.
-This data will be visible in Google Analytics as segmentation data.
 If you enable the profile.module you can also add more detailed information about each user to the segmentation tracking.